ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Interact Touch script is attached to a Controller object within the `[CameraRig]` prefab.
+The Interact Touch script is usually applied to a Controller and provides a collider to know when the controller is touching something.

+Colliders are created for the controller and by default the selected controller SDK will have a set of colliders for the given default controller of that SDK.

+A custom collider can be provided by the Custom Rigidbody Object parameter.

 ### Inspector Parameters

  * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
-If this is empty then the rigidbody and collider will be auto generated at runtime to match the HTC Vive default controller.
+If this is empty then the rigidbody and collider will be auto generated at runtime to match the SDK default controller.

 ### Class Events